nathanteverett/portfolio/crypto_stat_arb/README.md

 Finally, we use a trend indicator to determine whether or not we are in a reversal regime.
 A trend is found through a series of smoothed signals.
 When the direction of the trend is frequently changing, this indicated an environment that is beneficial for reversal.

 ### Performance
 The dollar-neutral nature of this strategy made it's alpha very robust.
 It has a net sharpe of 2.22 and an information ratio of 2.18 when BTCUSDT is used as the master coin.
 A complete summary of performance can be found in table 1 below.
+The alpha displayed was purified using a beta of buy-and-hold strategy of the coins in the trading universe.
+Similar results are seen when the beta is assumed to be a single coin, like the master coin.

 ![Reversal strat results](Reversal_strat.png)
+*Figure 1.* Alpha for a reversal strategy using BTCUSDT as a master coin.

 ## Momentum Directional Index Strategy
 ### Strategy
 This strategy uses the ADI trend indicator to find momentum environments in crypto.
 It utilizes big market cap coins which are more robust to trend prediction due to their large trading volume.
 Two moving averages of the price data with different time horizons are measured against each other.
 When the two averages cross, then a momentum signal is made.
 If no signal is detected, the position is kept.
 However, the signal only changes the position if a trend is also detected with the ADI.
 Due to the nature of this signal, it is not a dollar-neutral portfolio and it will be net-long or net-short at any given period.

 ### Performance
 This strategy benefits from a strong bull or bear market.
 In 2020-2022 there was a strong bull rush in the new(ish) crypto market.
 This strategy seems to capture this well.
 It has a net sharp of 1.59 and an information ratio of 1.46.
 A complete summary of performance can be found in table 1 below.
+The alpha displayed was purified using a beta of buy-and-hold strategy of the coins in the trading universe.

 ![Momentum strat results](Momentum_strat.png)
+*Figure 2.* Alpha for momentum strategy using high market cap coins.

 ## Combo Strategy
 ### Weighting